-Based on the outcome of the Social Impact Assessment (SIA) (Volume 2, Section 20), the existing community values for public health and safety were considered to be typical of an agricultural community, and are as follows:
+Based on the outcome of the Social Impact Assessment (SIA) (Volume 1, Section 20), the existing community values for public health and safety are considered to be typical of an agricultural community, and are as follows:

-- Safe and healthy living environment;
+- · Safe and healthy living environment;

-- Availability of clean water supplies;
+- · Availability of clean water supplies;

-- Housing availability and affordability;
+- · Housing availability and affordability;

-- Access to labour for local business;
+- · Access to labour for local business;

-- Access to health and community services;
+- · Access to health and community services;

-- Community health and wellbeing; and
+- · Community health and well being; and

-- Quality of life.
+- · Quality of life.

-Due to the distance of the Project from the Alpha township (approximately 50 km), the potential impacts from air emissions, odours, noise, vibrations, or light from the Project on local community are likely to be negligible.
-The potential impacts and mitigation measures to protect public health and safety values are described in Volume Section 21.3.1 below.
+Due to the distance of the Project from the Alpha Township (approximately 65 km), the potential impacts from air emissions, odours, noise, vibrations, or light from the Project on the local community will be negligible.
+The potential impacts and mitigation measures to protect public health safety values are described in Section 22.3 below.

-21.2.3 Project Workforce
+22.2.3 Project Workforce

-The Alpha Coal Project (Mine) workforce will comprise a total construction workforce of approximately 1,060 personnel during the construction stage and up to 2,300 personnel during operation, depending on the final selection of mining equipment.
+The Project workforce will comprise a total of approximately 2,500 personnel during peak construction, reducing to a maximum of 2,000 personnel during operation, depending on the final selection of mining equipment.

 The majority of the construction workforce will be accommodated on-site.
-The site of the construction accommodation village is expected to be in close proximity to the proposed operational accommodation village site positioned south-east of the proposed mine infrastructure area (MIA).
+The proposed construction accommodation village site will be southeast of the proposed primary mine infrastructure area (MIA) located near the site access road.
 The temporary construction accommodation village will be removed once sufficient units of the more permanent accommodation village are available.
-The operational accommodation village will replace the construction accommodation village.
+The operational accommodation village will gradually replace the construction accommodation village.

 Fly-in-fly-out (FIFO) and bus-in-bus-out (BIBO) arrangements will be used to transfer the majority of the Project workforce to the site.
-However, a small percentage of the Project workforce may elect to commute independently (i.e. Drive-In-Drive-Out (DIDO)), subject to management approval.
+However, a small percentage of the Project workforce may elect to commute independently (i.e. Drive-In-Drive-Out [DIDO]), subject to management approval.

-The primary concern of the Project workforce will be that the work environment and living conditions provided by the Proponent are safe, clean and sanitary.
-The potential impacts and mitigation measures to protect health and safety of the Project workforce is described in Volume 2, Section 21.3.2 below.
+The primary concern for the Project workforce will be that the work environment and living conditions provided by the Proponent are safe, clean and sanitary.
+The potential impacts and mitigation measures to protect health and safety of the Project workforce are described in Section 22.3.2 below.

-21.3 Potential Impacts and Mitigation Measures
+22.3 Potential Impacts and Mitigation Measures

 This section highlights the potential impacts and mitigation measures relevant to health and safety of the local community and the Project workforce.
-A detailed assessment of the project-related impacts on the health and safety of the local community, workforce and other stakeholders are presented in the sections of Volume 2 of this Environmental Impact Statement (EIS) relating to biophysical and social issues, including air, water quality, noise, land use, surface water, groundwater, and planning for the long-term rehabilitation and closure of the mine.
+Detailed assessments of the Project-related impacts on the health and safety of the local community, workforce and other stakeholders are presented throughout this Environmental Impact Statement (EIS) relating to biophysical and social issues, including air, water quality, noise, land use, surface water, groundwater, and planning for the long-term rehabilitation and closure of the mine.

-21.3.1 Community
+22.3.1 Community

-The Alpha Coal Project (Mine) aims to minimise or eliminate adverse impacts on local community health, safety and well being, while enhancing envisaged benefits for the local community, Alpha township, and the surrounding Barcaldine Region.
+The Project aims to minimise or eliminate adverse impacts on local community health, safety and well being, while boosting envisaged benefits for the local community, Alpha Township, and the surrounding Barcaldine region.

-The results of air, noise, and transport modelling presented in the relevant sections of this EIS demonstrate that as a consequence of the distance from Alpha (residential receptors), the Project is likely to have negligible adverse impact on community values.
+The results of air, noise, and transport modelling presented in the relevant sections of this EIS demonstrate that as a consequence of the distance from Alpha Township and other surrounding residential receptors, the Project is likely to have negligible adverse impact on members of the local communities and any associated community values.

 Effective planning, responsive design and practical management measures will be adopted so that residual effects are minimised or eliminated.
 These practical measures, whether engineered into Project design or implemented as part of routine environmental management, are outlined in the relevant sections of this EIS.
-The potential impacts on community values and appropriate mitigation response are summarised in Table 21-2.
+The potential impacts on community values and appropriate mitigation responses are summarised in Table 22-2.